5 Things To Know About Safety of Dietary Supplements for Children and Teens

-The American Academy of Pediatrics does not recommend multivitamins for healthy children and adolescents who eat a varied diet (link is external).
+The American Academy of Pediatrics does not recommend multivitamins for healthy children and adolescents who eat a varied diet.
 According to a 2012 report, children who take multivitamins are at greater risk than nonusers of getting too much iron, zinc, copper, selenium, folic acid, and vitamins A and C. However, multivitamins may be needed for those who do not eat a varied diet, and those children who did not take multivitamins were found to have low levels of vitamins D and E and calcium.

 Supplements Targeting Body Image